WilliamKWusik/Wusik-SPX/README.md

 - KRR: Key Root

 Always keep in a 000 format, so 000 to 127.
 When you load a sound file the editor will only save the filename and path location.
 It won’t save any sound data.
 So keep the original files until you finish up the project.
 You can save to a BUNDLE format which will save the sound data information along.

+Handling multi-channel files can be easy if you export each pair of stereo channels to a separated file.
+When importing the files, create a new sound and load the new files from there.
+Select all the files that will make one multi-channel file and the import process will add those to a single Sound File.

 ![Screenshot](/Screenshots/2021-10-26%2022_06_51-Window.png)